increase in new client enquiries

 That doesn’t mean that we now create sales-driven landing pages pushing visitors to a contact form.
-The goal is to produce helpful and empathetic content persuading visitors to contact Stuart Miller because they seem like the best source of help.
+Instead, the goal is to produce helpful and empathetic content persuading visitors to contact Stuart Miller because they seem like the best source of help.
 We use a nudge, never a push.

-The time and cost involved in implementing a marketing campaign make it vitally important to have a clear view of what is working and what isn’t.
+The time and cost involved of implementing a marketing campaign make it vitally important to have a clear view of what is and isn’t working.
 The directors of Stuart Miller Solicitors also have a right to know the level of return they are getting from their investment.

 I set up monthly reporting to track every client enquiry made through the website and connect it to Stuart Miller’s internal client management system.
-We would know exactly how the website was performing, how much revenue each visitor generated and how they arrived at the site.
+So we would know exactly how the website was performing, how much revenue each visitor generated and how they arrived at the site.